Microsoft/IntuneDocs.pt-br/intune/fundamentals/migration-guide-setup.md

 - [Configurar a infraestrutura de certificado](/intune/certficates-pfx-configure).

 ## <a name="task-list-for-an-intune-setup"></a>Lista de tarefas para uma configuração do Intune

 ### <a name="task-1-intune-subscription"></a>Tarefa 1: Assinatura do Intune

-Antes de migrar para o Intune, primeiro você precisa de uma assinatura do Intune.
+Antes de migrar para o Intune, primeiro você precisa de uma [assinatura do Intune](account-sign-up.md).

-- Visite [esta página](https://admin.microsoft.com/Signup/Signup.aspx?OfferId=40BE278A-DFD1-470a-9EF7-9F2596EA7FF9&dl=INTUNE_A&ali=1#0), que fornece instruções sobre como:

-  - Criar uma nova assinatura do Intune vinculada a um novo locatário do AAD.

-  - Vincular a assinatura do Intune entrando em um locatário do AAD existente.

 ### <a name="task-2-assign-intune-user-licenses"></a>Tarefa 2: Atribuir licenças de usuário do Intune